spencer-brooks/spencer-brooks.github.io/index.md

 ## Standardized Test Prep
 I tutor for **all sections** of standardized tests, including the following:
-- College admissions tests
+- College admissions tests (including extensive experience on the **new digital SAT**)
-  - PSAT/NMSQT
+  - PSAT/NMSQT -- for National Merit Scholarship qualification
-  - SAT and ACT, including extensive experience on the **new digital SAT**
+  - SAT and ACT
-- Middle school and high school entrance exams
+- Middle-school and high-school entrance exams
-  - ISEE/SSAT -- middle and upper level/grades 6-11
+  - ISEE and SSAT -- middle and upper-level/grades 6-11
   - HSPT for Catholic schools
   - Chicago Public Schools HSAT